 Serene sunsets, sweet sangrias, and sandy beaches—all of that in the company of like-minded women on the world-famous Camino de Santiago.
-Instead of spending months walking these long-distance routes, you’ll just do an 8-day portion of it, get your pilgrim passport stamped, and still finish your pilgrimage in Santiago de Compostela!
-The choice is yours: you can either do the coastal portion of Camino Portuguese or its final 100 km, and you can’t go wrong with either of them.
+Instead of spending months walking these long-distance routes, you’ll just do a 9-day portion of its coastal Camino Portugues route, get your pilgrim passport stamped, and still finish your pilgrimage in Santiago de Compostela!
 Accommodations, luggage transfers, and most meals are included in the price of the tour.
 All that’s left to do is enjoy mouth-drooling Galician dishes, historic villages, and pristine nature along the way.

 Today you’ll be walking alongside a sandy beach for most of the day, with plenty of opportunities to stop in local cafes.
 You’ll then enter a typical Galician entrance of Vigo and its maze of streets before entering the city and its long sandy beach.